rpuls/vendure-boilerplate/vendure-storefront/README.md

 ## Deployment

-This repo is configured to deploy to either Netlify or Cloudflare Pages or to build locally with specialised build targets (`build(:nf/:cf)`).
+This repo is configured to deploy to Railway (recommended).

+### Railway (Recommended)

+Railway automatically detects Node.js apps and uses Railpack for fast deployments:

+1. Connect your GitHub repo to Railway
+2. Railway will automatically build using `pnpm install` and `pnpm build`
+3. The app will start with `pnpm start`

 No special setup should be needed, as the [remix.config.js](./remix.config.js) file contains a check for the `process.env.CF_PAGES` / `process.env.NETLIFY` environment variable to determine whether to use the Cloudflare Pages or Netlify server configuration.